-You must fill out a confidential medical form and accept a waiver and release of liability and image release before participating in the 3-Day.
-If you have significant medical history, however, we strongly suggest that you discuss your participation in the 3-Day with your primary health care provider and get his or her approval for you to participate.
+No, but if you have significant medical history, we strongly suggest that you discuss your participation in the 3-Day with your primary health care provider and get his or her approval for you to participate.
 Click here to download an informational sheet about the event to show your personal physician.

 11. Do I have to carry all my gear while I am walking?